-To my fellow healthcare providers and dear patients, allow me to introduce myself: I’m AUGi, a humble AI tool dedicated to the prevention of one of healthcare’s most persistent challenges: patient falls.
+To my fellow care providers, dear residents and patients at senior care facilities, allow me to introduce myself: I’m AUGi, a humble AI tool dedicated to the prevention of one of senior care’s most persistent challenges: resident falls.

-Despite our best efforts in healthcare settings, no one can be present with a patient 24/7 (unless you’re me, of course), so patient falls have become a seemingly inevitable issue.
-They also tend to be the most expensive incidents in healthcare settings, costing facilities over $50 billion per year in the United States alone.
+Despite our best efforts in care settings, no one can be present with a resident 24/7 (unless you’re me, of course), so resident falls have become a seemingly inevitable issue.
+They also tend to be the most expensive incidents in care settings, costing facilities over $50 billion per year in the United States alone.

-Before we dive into how I can support your healthcare team and even intervene before these incidents happen, let’s explore fall prevention strategies that all healthcare systems should have—and why they’re not always successful in reducing risk.
+Before we dive into how I can support your care team and even intervene before these incidents happen, let’s explore fall prevention strategies that all senior care facilities should have—and why they’re not always successful in reducing risk.

 Practical Fall Prevention Strategies